Craio/RaspberryPi/UnicornWeather/readme.md

 I guess some to [me](https://github.com/Craio/) but really all the hard work was done by the people above!

-Licence
+License
 -------
-I'm not super keen on crazy licence restrictions and limitations, you can do whatever you want with this project, go nuts!
+I'm not super keen on crazy license restrictions and limitations, you can do whatever you want with this project, go nuts!